When can I apply for admission to Berkeley Engineering?

 - Future contributions to the intellectual and cultural vitality of the campus

 - Qualities such as leadership, motivation, concern for others and for the community

 - Non-academic achievements in the performing arts or athletics, employment or leadership

 Since we receive far more applications than we can admit, applicants to Berkeley Engineering are also expected to demonstrate interest in their intended major, and they must present an academic profile much stronger than that represented by the minimum admission requirements.
 Please note that no single attribute or characteristic guarantees the admission of any applicant to Berkeley.
-For more information on applying, refer to the freshman flyer.
+For more information on applying, see How Berkeley Selects Students.

 What standardized tests should I take?

 Freshmen must take the ACT Assessment plus Writing or the SAT Reasoning Test.
 Engineering applicants are also strongly encouraged to take the SAT Subject Test in Math Level 2 as well as a SAT Subject Test in science (Biology E.M., Chemistry or Physics) in order to be as competitive as possible.